List of people executed in Nebraska: Demographics

+Pre-Furman

 Before 1903

-The first execution in Nebraska reportedly belonged to Cyrus Tator, a former Kansas Legislature member and judge in Lykins County, Kansas who was tried and convicted of murdering his business partner in 1863.
+The first execution in Nebraska reportedly was of Cyrus Tator, a former Kansas Legislature member and judge in Lykins County, Kansas who was tried and convicted of murdering his business partner in 1863.
 Before 1903, counties carried out executions until the state took over.
 Since Nebraska statehood in 1867, a total of 14 people have been executed.

 1903–1972

 A total of 20 people were executed by Nebraska after 1897 and before the 1972 Supreme Court capital punishment ban.